UOA-COMPSCI719-S2-2024/pgcit-final-project-java-sample/README.md

 - `GET http://localhost:3000/api/random`: Returns a random Pokemon as JSON.
 Also interacts with a cookie called `callCount` to keep track of how many Pokemon a particular client has viewed.

-- `POST http://localhost:3000/api/random`: Accepts a JSON object with a `type` propery in the request body.
+- `POST http://localhost:3000/api/random`: Accepts a JSON object with a `type` property in the request body.
 For example:

   ```json
   {